Chillu1/ModiBuff/README.md

 It's possible to use the Modifier class directly in cases where you'd want multiple interval/duration components.

 # When to use which library
-## Lite
+## ModiBuff
 Smmary: Very optimized, no GC, good featureset.
 Ex. games: Rimworld
 Ex. genres: small arpg, small rts, pve, colony sim

-Lite is the best choice 80% of the time.
+ModiBuff is the best choice 80% of the time.
 It's fast, lightweight, deeply redesigned core, has no GC/allocations, and is very easy to use.
 It's also very well tested for most scenarios.

-## Ecs
+## ModiBuffEcs
 Summary: Fastest iteration, small featureset, needs ecs framework.
 Entities: Solo vs Thousands, or Thousands vs Thousands.
 Ex. games: PoE, Diablo
 Ex. genres: arpg, rpg, rts, pve

-Ecs is a good choice if you don't care about about having a lot of features, and if your game will have hundreds of thousands of units.
+ModiBuffEcs is a good choice if you don't care about about having a lot of features, and if your game will have hundreds of thousands of units.
 Or just if you want to use it with an ecs framework.

 ## Original